ggasimzada-graveyard/FxDatePicker/README.md

 ### Customizations

-At this moment, one can change the text color, background color, and font of the date picker:
+In order to change the default font and the text color change the `font` and `textColor` properties, respectively:

 	datePicker.textColor = UIColor.whiteColor();
-	datePicker.font = UIFont(name: "Oxygen", size: 14.0);
+	datePicker.font = UIFont(name: "HelveticaNeue", size: 14.0);

+There is also support for changing font for the selected row.
+The properties are `selectedFont` and `selectedTextColor`:

-	datePicker.backgroundColor = UIColor.blackColor();
+	datePicker.selectedTextColor = UIColor.redColor();
+	datePicker.selectedFont = UIFont(name: "HelveticaNeue-Bold", 16.0);

 When assigning the any view into input view of a text field, the text field overrides the `backgroundColor` property of the view.
 Therefore, I added a `bgColor` property for this case: